eerohele/blog.flowthing.me/posts/repl.markdown

 (+ 1 2 3)
 ```

 By default, R passes its return value to E as is.
-Since in Lisp REPLs the R is customizable, we can make a REPL whose R does a bit more.
+Since in Lisp REPLs the R is customizable, though, we can make a REPL whose R does a bit more.
 Clojure has a function called `tap>` that's often (but not exclusively) used for [inspecting values at runtime](https://dev.to/hlship/debugging-clojure-at-the-repl-using-tap-2pm5).
-The `tap>` function does not return the value of its argument, though.
+The trouble with using `tap>` for debugging is that it does not return the value of its argument.
 That makes it a bit tricky to use in some situations, such as in threading macros.

 We could make our own version of `tap>` that returns its argument.
-However, it would be more cumbersome to use.
+However, it would be a bit cumbersome to make it available everywhere.
 Instead, we'll make a REPL whose R supports a special symbol of our own devising, `?>`.
 Whenever our special R sees `?>` somewhere in the code, it rewrites that part of the code to call `tap>` such that it returns its argument.

 ```clojure
 user=> (clojure.main/repl